 Thrymheim it is called Where Thjasse dwelt, That mightiest giant.
-But now dwells Skade, Pure bride of the gods, In her father's old homestead.38
+But now dwells Skade, Pure bride of the gods, In her father's old homestead.

 24. Njord, in Noatun, afterward begat two children: a son, by name Frey, and a daughter, by name Freyja.
-They were fair of face, and 86 mighty.
+They were fair of face, and mighty.
 Frey is the most famous of the asas.
 He rules over rain and sunshine, and over the fruits of the earth.
 It is good to call on him for harvests and peace.
 He also sways the wealth of men.
 Freyja is the most famous of the goddesses.
 She has in heaven a dwelling which is called Folkvang, and when she rides to the battle, one half of the slain belong to her, and the other half to Odin.
-As is here said:
+As is here said :

 Folkvang it is called, And there rules Freyja.
-For the seats in the hall Half of the slain She chooses each day; The other half is Odin's 39
+For the seats in the hall Half of the slain She chooses each day; The other half is Odin's.

-Her hall is Sesrynmer, and it is large and beautiful.
+Her hall is Sesrymner, and it is large and beautiful.
 When she goes abroad, she drives in a car drawn by two cats.
-She lends a favorable ear to men who call upon her, and it is from her name the title has come that women of birth and wealth are called frur.
-40 She is fond of love ditties, and it is good to call on her in love affairs.
+She lends a favorable ear to men who call upon her, and it is from her name the title has come that women of birth and wealth are called frur.+ She is fond of love ditties, and it is good to call on her in love affairs.

-- 25. Then said Ganglere: Of great importance these asas seem to me to be, and it is not wonderful that you have great power, since you have such excellent knowledge of the gods, and know to which of them to address your prayers on each 87 occasion.
+25. Then said Ganglere: Of great importance these asas seem to me to be, and it is not wonderful that you have great power, since you have such excellent knowledge of the gods, and know to which of them to address your prayers on each occasion.
 But what other gods are there?
 Har answered: There is yet an asa, whose name is Tyr.
 He is very daring and stout-hearted.
-He sways victory in war, wherefore warriors should call on him.
-There is a saw, that he who surpasses others in bravery, and never yields, is Tyr-strong.
+He sways victory in war, wherefore warriors should call on There is a saw, that he who surpasses him. others in bravery, and never yields, is Tyr-strong.
 He is also so wise, that it is said of anyone who is specially intelligent, that he is Tyr-learned.
 A proof of his daring is, that when the asas induced the wolf Fenrer to let himself be bound with the chain Gleipner, he would not believe that they would loose him again until Tyr put his hand in his mouth as a pledge.
-But when the asas would not loose the Fenris-wolf, he bit Tyr's hand off at the place of the wolf's joint (the wrist; Icel. úlfliðr41).
-From that time Tyr is one-handed, and he is now called a peacemaker among men. - 26.
-Brage is the name of another of the asas.
-He is famous for his wisdom, eloquence and flowing speech.
-He is a master-skald, and from him song-craft is called brag (poetry), and such men or women as distinguish themselves by their eloquence are called brag-men42 and brag-women.
-His wife is Idun.
+But when the asas would not loose the Fenris-wolf, he bit Tyr's hand off at the place of the wolf's joint (the wrist; Icel. úlfliðr).
+From that time Tyr is one-handed, and he is now called a peacemaker among men.